hphelion/documentation/commercial/GA1/commercial.install-GA-LDAP.md

 1. Enable LDAP user login.

-	Before a user can successfully login, they must assigned to a project.
-Therefore a user with admin privileges must create one or more projects and associate each user to a project.
+	Before a user can successfully login, they must be assigned to a project.
+A user with admin privileges must create one or more projects and associate each user to a project.

 2. Disable CRUD (Create/Update/Delete) operations on users for a read-only identity backend on all three overcloud controller nodes.